 - If anesthesia is to be performed, what are the qualifications of the anesthesiologist?

 - Can I see the credentials of your surgical staff?

 - What is your emergency response procedure?

-- Can I see you before and after photographs of your previous procedures and the result?
+- Can I see your before and after photographs of your previous procedures and the result?

-- Professional and courteous the surgeon and their staff are?
+- How professional and courteous the surgeon and their staff are?

 - Is the surgeon willing to address any concerns you have?

 - Has the surgeon offered you access to all available options?